mseder1/hello-world/README.md

 # hello-world

-I have been a Github member for some time, but I am now hoping to be a more active member
+I have been a Github member for some time, but I am now hoping to become a more active member.